smfahad/BDAH-RESTful-Webservice-Basic/README.md

 # BDAH-RESTful-Webservice-Basic
-This is example of RESTful webservice used in Big Data Architect's Handbook (BDAH)
+This is an example of RESTful webservice used in Big Data Architect's Handbook (BDAH)